cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

 In [20]: X2 = pd.get_dummies(df['zipcode'])
 ```

 Now, `X2` has 70 columns (as many as different zipcodes in the data set).
 The column names are the zipcode values.
 The advantage of `get_dummies()`, versus an alternative system included in scikit-learn, is that the columns have names, so you know what is what.
-The drawback is that the names are numbers, and scikit-learn does not accept data frames with numeric names.
+The drawback is that, when a categorical feature is numeric, the column names are numbers, whioch is not accepted by scikit-learn.
 We will fix this below.

 ```
 In [21]: X2.head()